XixianLiang/kea-technic-docs/docs/source/part-designDocument/InputGenerator/llm.rst

 .. code-block::
     :linenos:

+    Function LLM_Assisted_Event_Generation(policy_params)
+        Initialize policy with device, app, kea, and other parameters Set event_count to 0

+        While input_manager is enabled and event_count < max_events
+            If device needs initialization
+                Perform device initialization

+            Determine current application state
+            If app is not running
+                Start the app
+            ElseIf app is in background
+                Bring app to foreground
+            Else
+                Generate LLM prompt based on current state and history Query LLM for next action
+                If LLM response indicates action
+                    Perform action and update state
+                Else if LLM indicates text input
+                    Get text from LLM and perform text input action End If
+            End If

+            If event_count is a multiple of restart_threshold Restart the app if necessary

+            Save screenshot and add event to input_manager Increment event_count
+        End While

+        Generate final bug report if any issues found Clean up policy resources
+    End Function
+..
     Class LLMPolicy(RandomPolicy)
         Function __init__(device, app, kea, restart_app_after_check_property, number_of_events_that_restart_app, clear_and_restart_app_data_after_100_events, allow_to_generate_utg)
             Initialize logger, action histories, and other attributes